 Written by: Natalia Brown

-Plastic bags, bottles, straws, and cutlery have long held the spotlight of targeted plastic pollution.
-However, statistics indicate there’s another — arguably more damaging — culprit for waste-related decline in ocean health.
+Plastic bags, bottles, straws, and cutlery are common targets for plastic waste reduction advocates.
+But, statistics show that there’s another — arguably more damaging — culprit for waste-related decline in ocean health.

-Cigarette butts, also known as filters or ends, are intended to store some of the chemicals that smokers inhale — not enough to help smokers’ health, but enough to leach out in marine environments and kill fish.
+Cigarette butts, also known as filters or ends, are intended to store some of the chemicals that smokers inhale.
+They manage to capture enough of those chemicals to leach out in marine environments and kill fish once the butts become marine debris.

 According to local surveys and national reports, cigarette butts are the most abundant form of waste left behind by beach-goers across the globe.
 Of the six trillion cigarettes smoked worldwide each year, an estimated 4.5 million butts are tossed directly into the environment.
 In the United States, “smoking-related debris” make up over one-third of all the anthropogenic waste found on beaches, and in rivers and streams.
 [Cigarette Butt Pollution Project]